hazardgoat/discord_logging_bot/README.md

 # Discord Logging Bot
-This Discord bot logs the number of times the "log" command has been called per user, and is able to display line plots of user trends, as well as a leaderboard.
+This Discord bot logs the number of times the `log` command has been called per user, and is able to display line plots of user trends, as well as a leaderboard.

 Prefix: `?`